 Day 3 - Distance: 80kms (50 miles)

-This is the longest of the cycle rides, but a large section of it is off-road following the route of an old railway line which has been converted to a cycle path.
+This is the longest of the cycle rides, but a large section of it is on a traffic-free bike path following the route of an old railway line which has been converted to a cycle path.
 The town of Pontmain is visited, which is a modern day pilgrimage centre, attracting over 200,000 visitors a year to its magnificent cathedral.
 From Pontmain, the route wanders its way to Fougeres passing through the beautiful Fougeres Forest, with its 1600 hectares (3950 acres) of deciduous woodland, many species of wildlife and monuments dating back as far as the megalithic period.
 Stop for lunch in the historic and thriving Breton town of Fougeres, with its perfectly preserved 'old' town dominated by a superb castle, which is recognised as one of the best examples of a mediaeval chateau in Europe.
 Start the return leg on the cycle path from the heart of Fougeres.

 Day 4 - Non-cycling day

 This route meanders through the stunningly beautiful valley of the River Selune, with some of the ride following the riverbank on a traffic-free bike path converted from an old railway line.
 The landscape is one of lush meadows and orchards of apples and pears.
 You will pass farms which make and sell cider, Calvados, perry and apple juice from the local fruit.
 Stop for a picnic lunch in the orchard of the 'Apples and Pears Museum'.
 The museum contains a wealth of information about the heritage of the fruit-growing industry of the region, together with a shop selling locally produced products.
 After lunch, cycle back along the side of the valley, gradually climbing, and perhaps stopping for a break in the small market town of Le Teilleul.